Pushing Photons with Electrons: Observation of the Polariton Drag Effect

+Our model indicates that in all three different voltage cases in Fig.~\ref{fig:EvK}, the polaritons are slowed down by interaction with the electrons, since the polaritons are faster than the electrons.
+In the case where the electrons move along the same direction as the polaritons, this drag force is less than when they move in the opposite direction, which gives the shifts of the momentum shown in Fig.~\ref{fig:EvK}.

+Because the photoluminescence intensity, which directly indicates the density of the condensate, was not found to be significantly different for different applied voltages, we can rule out the shifts in the condensate energy due to the polariton-polariton and polariton-exciton interactions.
+What remains is the effect of the the electron drag in our model.

 {\bf Conclusions}.
-We have demonstrated proof of principle that a DC current can directly alter the momentum of photons moving in cavity; this has the direct effect of changing the angle of emission.
-In other words, this polariton drag effect is beam steering using a DC current to tune the angle of a light beam.
+We have demonstrated that a direct current can directly alter the momentum of exciton-polaritons; this has the effect of changing the angle of photon emission.
+Since the polaritons are effectively renormalized photons, created by photon absorption and ending with photon emission, this polariton drag is, in effect, using a direct electric current to change the momentum of photons, in the spirit of the historical Fizeau experiment of 1851 \cite{fizeau}.
 As polariton structures move ever closer to practical room temperature devices \cite{SnokeKeelingPT2017}, this basic effect may also be possible in those devices.

-We also note that the propagation of a coherent polariton condensate for well over 100~$\mu$m in this type of quantum wire allows the possibility of polariton circuits in which coherence is maintained over distances long enough for junctions, loops, and other elements.
-The long distance of coherent propagation is made possible by the long lifetime for photon leakage (high $Q$) and low disorder of these samples, as well as the Bose condensation of the polaritons which causes the polaritons to flow to the global minimum of the entire structure.
+We used a simple kinetic theory to explain the effect of drag of a Bose gas interacting with a thermal, fermionic reservoir.
+We showed that the Bose gas experiences a drag force, which is a function of the relative velocity between the Bose gas and the fermionic reservoir.
+This indicates that it is simplistic to say that condensates do not experience drag or dissipation.
+In steady state, when there is interaction with an incoherent reservoir of non-condensate particles, they experience both.

-{\bf Acknowledgements}.
-The work at Pittsburgh was funded by the Army Research Office (W911NF-15-1-0466).
-The work of sample fabrication at Princeton was funded by the Gordon and Betty Moore Foundation (GBMF-4420) and by the National Science Foundation MRSEC program through the Princeton Center for Complex Materials (DMR-0819860).
+{\bf Funding:} The work at Pittsburgh was funded by the Army Research Office (W911NF-15-1-0466) and by the National Science Foundation grants DMR-2004570 and DMR-2306977.
+The work of sample fabrication at Princeton was funded in part by the Gordon and Betty Moore Foundation (GBMF-4420) and by the National Science Foundation MRSEC program through the Princeton Center for Complex Materials (DMR-0819860).

+{\bf Author Contributions:} The experimental work was carried out by D.M.M and Q.Y. under the supervision of D.W.S.
+D.M.M and Q.Y. contributed equally to this work.
+The theoretical model was developed by H.A. with the help of S.M. and D.W.S.
+The sample was grown by L.N.P and K.W., and was designed and characterized by J.B.
+D.M.M and Q.Y. designed the devices.
+The device in the main text was fabricated by Q.Y. with the help of B.O.
+The device in the Supplemental Material was fabricated by B.O.
+D.M.M, Q.Y., H.A. and D.W.S have done most of the writing.